ChainAgnostic/CAIPs/CAIPs/caip-222.md

 #### Success

-If approved, the wallet will return a list of signed CACAOs for each of the requested chains and/or selected blockchain account(s).
+If approved, the wallet will return a list of signed, valid CACAOs for each account authorized on the networks requested by the `chains` property.

 ```jsonc
 {